About Wooli – Your Holiday Destination on the Northern NSW Coast

-With the new highway upgrades, most people are surprised at how close Wooli really is now, approximately only 3.5 hours from either Port Macquarie or Brisbane Airport.
+With the completion of major highway upgrades, Wooli is now far more accessible than many travellers realise — approximately 3.5 hours from either Port Macquarie or Brisbane Airport.

 Early History